 You are here

-CSemail@example.com when the DEA arrives at your laboratory for a controlled substance inspection.
+Always call or page the CS Monitor when the DEA arrives at your location for a controlled substance inspection.

 For emergency pager options, see the Questions section below.

 This procedure contains process information: